yupferris/ferris-makes-demos-notes/ep-008-nu-breakdown.md

 - `00:05:40` see the OpenGL demo, immediate-mode GL
 - `00:06:30` demo math planning: in one `vblank`, if it is all `dma`, you can get 3kb data over in one frame
 - `00:09:50` beeble's gfx in [four.color.process][four-color] was the inspiration for the design
-- `00:12:10` parts of hte OpenGL demo, the effects are mostly drawn on quads moving around and displayed from a camera perspective
+- `00:12:10` parts of the OpenGL demo, the effects are mostly drawn on quads moving around and displayed from a camera perspective
 - `00:12:35` rangs scene: color rings as arcs of a certain radius
 - `00:18:00` globule scene
 - `00:25:15` tunnel scene